HOOLIGANISM

 Please remove your rose-coloured glasses and read the following list of various incidents, the worst reported cases since 2000.
 This is not an attempt to point fingers at any institution or association or individual, but just to highlight the reality and escalation of hooliganism in school sport.
 This does not involve various on or off-field protests, complaints, withdrawals or walkovers by school teams.

-A list of reported some of the major incidents at Schools Sports in Sri Lanka since year 2001 to 2016.
+A list of reported some major incidents at Schools Sports in Sri Lanka since year 2001 to 2016.

 Year Match Incident